aleksandraklofat/Sparkify-predicting-customer-churn/README.md

 - numpy
 - pandas
 - matplotlib
-## The Approach and Results
+## Approach and Results
-I tried three algorithms to predict churn rates of customers in Sparkify app:
+In order to predict customer churn rates first I transformed data into numerical values and also constructed new features.
+In the second step I implemented following algorithms enabled by Spark:

 1. Logistic Regression
 2. Random Forest
 3. Gradient Boosted Trees

+In the first run the algorithms were specified without parameter tuning in order to improve their time performance.
+After the first run

+## Blog post about the project